apache/nuttx/configs/sama5d3-xplained/README.txt

    low priority to me but might be important to you if you are need very high performance SD card accesses.

-   The last time I used HSMCI with a SAMA5D3, I had to disable TX DMA in the HSMCI driver.
-Much has changed since then and I have reverified that TX DMA transfers are functional using a SAMA5D4.
-The SAMA5D4, however, has a different DMA subsystem.
-So... if you suspect issues HSMCI writes, you might try disabling the TX DMA again in the sam_hsmci.c driver.
+   HCMDI TX DMA is currently disabled for the SAMA5D3.
+There is some issue with the TX DMA setup (HSMCI TX DMA the same driver works with the SAMA5D4 which has a different DMA subsystem).
+This is a bug that needs to be resolved.

 3) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.